Generative AI workflows and hacks 2026

 Read on if you want to fix that.

 But actually, I have just decided to quit OpenAI and use a different provider, so I don’t care about this any more.
-They used to have the best model for advanced mathematics, but Anthropic’s Claude is now better at that for the kind of stuff I do, and it has beautiful Markdown output.
-Anyway, OpenAI is emitting worrying signs of being unethical.
+They used to have the best model for advanced mathematics, but Anthropic’s Claude seems better to me now, and it has beautiful Markdown output.
+Anyway, OpenAI is emitting worrying signs of being comic book villains.

 I’m leaving the following bit here for posterity.
 I suspect OpenAI’s interest isn’t in chat clients — that’s a legacy product they keep around while they plan on brain-computer interfaces or utility fog or armies of death drones or something.
 The fix won’t come from them.